-Has your health and/ or social care been disrupted by COVID-19 while shielding?
+Has your health and/ or social care been disrupted by COVID-19?
 Whether it’s good or bad, we want to hear from you.

 It only takes five minutes and your feedback can help NHS and social care services understand the steps they can take to improve care for you and your loved ones.